goldbeef/wzip/README.md

 step 4: up to now we get the lib libds_ssort.a ,and then copy out this lib to wzip project directroy step 5: change directory to wzip project directory, and then make to get wzip.
 ###example for use
-while compressing a file "book", wzip -c book or wzip -c -b 9 -e 3 -g 1 -p 2 -v 3  book
+While compressing a file "book", wzip -c book or wzip -c -b 9 -e 3 -g 1 -p 2 -v 3  book

-while decompressing a file "book.wz" wzip -d book.wz
+While decompressing a file "book.wz" wzip -d book.wz

 while getting help